7 In-Demand Data Analyst Skills to Get You Hired in 2025

 1. SQL

 Structured Query Language, or SQL, is the standard language used to communicate with databases.
-Knowing SQL lets you update, organize, and query data stored in relational databases, as well as modify data structures (schema).
+Knowing SQL lets you update, organize, and query data stored in relational databases and modify data structures (schema).

 Get fluent in SQL: With the Databases and SQL for Data Science with Python course from IBM, you'll learn how to construct basic- to intermediate-level SQL queries using DML commands.